reasonml/reason-react/src/README.md

 ### Welcome to the source of ReasonReact

-We want to expose as minimum modules to the toplevel as possible, and at the same time want to map closely to the npm packages.
+We want to expose the minimum amount of top-level modules possible, and at the same time want to map closely to the npm packages.
 So each module maps to a npm package, and each sub-module maps to a sub-module.
 For example: `react-dom` -> `ReactDOM` and `react-dom/server` -> `ReactDOMServer`.

 Files overview: